travist/resourcejs/README.md

 ```

-Finally you retrieve the virtual resources using the generated urls:
+Finally you can retrieve the virtual resources using their generated urls:

 #####max-price
 * [domain]/product/virtual/max-price